Production News: Discover How The Months Were Named With Stikins ® Name Labels

-Here at Stikins HQ, we want to make sure that ALL of our customers receive their name labels as swiftly as possible.
+We want to make sure that ALL of our customers receive their name labels as swiftly as possible.
 We therefore print, pack, and post orders every week day throughout the year.
-The only exemptions are Bank Holidays and our Easter and Christmas Breaks.
+The only exemptions are Bank Holidays, Easter, and Christmas.

 Orders of name labels received by 3pm (Monday to Friday) are despatched same day.
 Those placed after 3pm, over the weekend, or on a Bank Holiday, are despatched on the next working day.

 We use Royal Mail’s First Class Service as our standard delivery service.
 This is free and around 93% of orders arrive on the next day.
 The rest usually take a few days extra (especially in London) BUT – as Royal Mail don’t guarantee next day delivery – it may take up to five working days for “late” orders to arrive.